Can I Report My Employer for Paying Me Under the Table?

 2. Enter the employer’s name and the HR department’s mailing address

-DoNotPay will compile the information, draft a complaint, and send it anonymously on your behalf
+DoNotPay will compile the information, draft a complaint, and send it anonymously!

 Simple, right?
 With these four small steps, you’ll be one giant leap closer to solving your workplace grievances.

 - Fighting email and text spam

 - Dealing with bills you are unable to pay for

 - Finding unclaimed money in every state in the country